-Are you pl AIFC Parti s or natural persons - residents of Kazakhstan that are not Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Islamic banking and Islamic financing carried out by Islamic banks Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 1.1.
-Type of currency: Any currency Transaction implications Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting No specific reporting for a financial service.
+Are you planning to offer your services to legal entities or natural persons - residents of Kazakhstan that are not AIFC Participants?
+Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Islamic banking and Islamic financing carried out by Islamic banks Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 1.1 in the list of professional services.
+Type of currency: Any currency Transaction: Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting: No specific reporting for a financial service.
 Transactional reporting may be applicable (see Chapter 4 of PERG for more details).

-No: Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.
+No: Subrule 3.3.2 of AIFC Rules on Currence cy Regulation applies.